antoineguigan/solrclient-bundle/README.md

 If no `@Solr\NeedsIndex` is found in the entity, the index is updated automatically.

-To launch the indexation manually, use the `qimnet:solr:index command`.
+To launch the indexation manually, use the `qimnet:solr:index` command.